seanbuscay/rush/docs_src/markdown/About Rush/About Rush.md

 ## Background {#sec-background}

-This project originates out of experience using Jenkins to automate building and testing Drupal projects.
+This project originates out of experience using [Jenkins](http://jenkins-ci.org/) to automate building and testing Drupal projects.

-> **Note:** Jenkins is an extendable open source continuous integration server.
-Visit: http://jenkins-ci.org/ for more information.

-Beyond its excellent tool set to execute and monitor the results of repeated build jobs, Jenkins is a good tool to automate repetitive workflows for developers.
+Rush was created to be a light and focused tool to automate repetitive workflows specifically for Drupal developers.

-For example, if a developer needs to work on a website locally, he or she typically must:

-1. Get the code via a Versions Control System like git
-2. Switch to a branch or tag to work on
-3. Change or add some parameters in settings files to match the development environment
-4. Get the db export
-5. Create a testing db
-6. Import the db snapshot
-7. Create a local host file entry
-8. Restart Apache

-That's eight steps before starting to code.

-Jenkins can automate many of these common developer workflows, using job parameters to let developers simply enter a project name and a branch and then run a Jenkins job to do their repetitive build work for them.

-Like Jenkins, Drush Rush is a tool to run parameterized builds with Drush.
+Rush is easier to setup and share jobs than it is to setup Jenkins and share its jobs.

+For those developers already using Drush, Rush should not be a significant change to any current workflows.

 In most cases the build jobs are a series of core drush commands chained together to complete a full build process with a single command.

 ## A Few Points about Drush Rush Jobs {#sec-about-jobs}